 - Plastic boots or double mountaineering can be rented from the village in Chukkung.

 Do have a read of our various Blogs about treks in Nepal and also the 'More Information' section, both have tabs on this page and will answer every question you may have!
 We also have a lot of useful information on our Nepal Preparation page.

 The price shown is based on a minimum team number of 3 people and there is a single person supplement of £750.00.

 - Internal flights (inc Kathmandu to Kathmandu airport) or transport to and from Kathmandu if travelling by land

 - Accommodation in lodges or tents

 - All meals except additional hot drinks and boiled water

-- Climbing permits
+- Climbing permits, VDC permits

 - Sagamartha and Barun National Park Fees